 Bead blasting is the operation of affecting a surface finish by propelling fine glass beads at high pressure with compressed air.
 Bead blasting is a term often used to describe other blast processes, but it is specifically the process that uses actual glass beads within a specialist bead blasting cabinet.

-Bead blasting is the process of removing surface deposits by applying fine glass beads at high pressure without damaging the surface.
+The process removes surface deposits by applying fine glass beads at high pressure without damaging the surface.
 It is mainly used on vehicle body panels to remove paint in order to reveal damage caused by rust.
-In the case of auto body work, the bead blasting media is generally preferred over grit, as grit blasting tends to create a greater surface profile.
+In the case of auto body work, the bead media is generally preferred over grit, as grit blasting tends to create a greater surface profile.

 More abrasive blasting, such as grit blasting, uses a more jagged media and leaves a coarser surface finish.
 Bead blasting used spherical media, which ‘dimples’ the surface and leaves a more uniform dull ‘satin’ finish to the underlying metal.